 In the second year of association and beyond, communitarians adopt the habit of rising the hour before dawn to allocate time alone to conscious creation through spending time to plan ‘Next Tasks’.
 By making visualisation the central focus of morning and evening routines, communitarians naturally expand the motivation muscles that keeps them on track to progressively achieving both personal and collaborative goals.

 Creating vision boards also helps develop courage.
 If we choose visual representations of our goals that include people achieving the same that we envisage, it is sure to give us courage to attempt the same.

 Creating vision boards can be as simple as finding pictures that represent the experiences, feelings and concrete material objects that contribute to the overall manifestation of our desired lifestyles and missions.
 As an example, if our goal is to move into Communal Union, we might create a vision board containing images of a co-living eco-home being enjoyed by a group of people sharing a meal, leisure or undertaking a creative project together.

-It is common for communitarians to create Vision Boards that also include inspirational affirmations and quotes, along with words and images that best represent our values, purpose, mission along with the ideal future.
+It is common for communitarians to create Vision Boards that also include inspirational affirmations and quotes, along with words and images that best represent our values, purpose, and intended missions, along with the ideal future.
 The key here is to keep the vision board simple by deciding what is most important to consciously create in the now, before progressively imagining the future.